ChaitanyaSirivuri/AttentionViz/README.md

 ### Option 1: Run with Docker (Recommended)

-I've containerized the application to make it easy to run without worrying about dependencies.
+The application has been containerized to make it easy to run without worrying about dependencies.

 1.  **Build the Image**:
     ```bash